 We take either, depending upon which suits you best.

 Our carriage is a vis-a-vis landau which means a four-wheeled carriage with seats facing each other.
 A guide to capacity is 4-5 adults.
 Sometimes we can take 6 adults depending on size.
 Variations on capacity can mean 3 adults and 2 children or 1 adult and 4 children.
 It is a matter of comfort.
 If you are unsure about whether your whole group will fit on the carriage, please contact us.
 We do reserve the right to limit the capacity of the tours to 4 adults on our Trot through Time tour.
 Please note that a 2 adult minimum pricing applies to all tours, even if there is 1 adult and accompanying children.

 Generally, no we do not share your carriage tour with another group.
 If you are a solo traveller or couple who do wish to share, then we are happy if you can find another traveller or couple to share the carriage and the cost.

 Yes, of course!
 We always get requests to do something a little special!
-We can do days outside of our normal operations if requested (pricing to be quoted), we can pick you up or drop off at your hotel or restaurant, take you to the Theatre, organise flowers or champagne and chocolates.
+We can do days outside of our normal operations if requested (pricing to be quoted), we can pick you up or drop off at your hotel or restaurant (within specified area), take you to the Theatre, organise flowers or champagne and chocolates.
 Just name it and we’ll organise it for you.
 Please note that we are generally unable to operate after 6pm unless specifically arranged.
 Please contact us direct in this instance.

 For children under 10 years of age, we always recommend either our 15 minute Salamanca Jaunt or our 30 minute Waterfront Jaunt.
 These tours are popular with every age and we can guarantee enjoyment.
 Please keep in mind our 1 hour Battery Point Jaunt and 1.5 hour Trot Through Time tour are very historically focussed and may be too long and involved for young children.
 For everyone else though, they’re the best way to see what Hobart has to offer in its fascinating colonial history.